zzlinislatszy/Medical-Examination-Data-ETL-System/README.md

 # medical_examination_ETL
 This project is an end-to-end data processing pipeline that transforms semi-structured JSON inputs into cleaned, structured, and hierarchical text outputs, with optional LLM integration for text refinement.

+## Functional Flow

+The pipeline consists of the following stages: